datacarpentry/shell-genomics/episodes/02-the-filesystem.md

 `ls ~`, `ls ~/.`, `ls ../../`, and `ls /home/dcuser` all do exactly the
 same thing.
 These shortcuts are not necessary, they are provided for your convenience.

+### Tab Completion

+Navigate to the home directory.
+Typing out directory names can waste a lot of time.
+When you start typing out the name of a directory, then hit the tab key, the shell will try to fill in the rest of the directory name.

+For example, type:

+`cd`

+to get back to your home directy, then enter:

+    cd dc_<tab>

+The shell will fill in the rest of the directory name for `dc_sample_data`.
+Now go to dc_sample_data/untrimmed_fastq.

+Type:

+    ls SR<tab><tab>

+When you hit the first tab, nothing happens.
+The reason is that there are multiple directories in the home directory which start with `SR`.
+Thus, the shell does not know which one to fill in.
+When you hit tab again, the shell will list the possible choices.

+Tab completion can also fill in the names of programs.
+For example, enter `e<tab><tab>`.
+You will see the name of every program that starts with an `e`.
+One of those is `echo`.
+If you enter `ec<tab>` you will see that tab completion works.